Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ## Overview
 Duration: 2

 Snowflake CLI is a command-line interface designed for developers building apps on Snowflake.
-Using Snowflake CLI, you can manage Snowflake Native Applications, Snowpark functions, stored procedures, and Snowpark Container Services.
+Using Snowflake CLI, you can manage Snowflake Native Applications, Snowpark functions, stored procedures, Snowpark Container Services, and much more.
 This guide will show you how to configure and efficiently use Snowflake CLI.

 ### Prerequisites